Custer County, Oklahoma: History

 Before Custer County became a county four major expeditions were conducted through the area.
 The first was Josiah Gregg's route from Santa Fe, New Mexico to Fort Smith, Arkansas during the years 1839–1840.
 This route became known as the Fort Smith to Santa Fe Trail and entered the county a few miles northeast of Hydro, Oklahoma.
 From there it moved northward past the mounds near Thomas, Oklahoma.
 Once past the mounds the road went more northwest and left the county north of the headwaters of Deer Creek.

 During the year 1849 thousands of gold seekers passed through the county.
-One such group was made up of 1,500 individuals and escorted by Captain Randolph Marcy.
+One such group was made up of 1,500 individuals and escorted by Captain Randolph B. Marcy.
 When this company entered future Custer County, southeast of Weatherford, Oklahoma, Marcy and the military escort traveled northward to join the Fort Smith Santa Fe Trail.
 The gold seekers blazed a new trail northwestward towards the Antelope Hills located in modern Roger Mills, County.
 Their major complaint was the difficulty they had crossing the many deep creeks they encountered on the route.

 In 1853 the first railroad survey was conducted from Fort Smith, Arkansas to Los Angeles, California.
 This survey was directed by Lt.
 Amiel Weeks Whipple, and financed by Congress.
 Whipple's survey party entered Custer County in its southeast corner.
 Whipple followed almost the same path as the 49ers had, recommending bridges be built over the streams in question.